jaakkytt/7day-to-die-time-bot/README.md

 you can simply run the bot in a Docker container next to your game instance.
 Adjust the variables and volume mappings accordingly.
 Or set up a container created from the `jaakkytt/7days-to-die-time-bot:latest` image, and additionally specify the `TELNET_HOST` and `TELNET_PORT` variables.

+In case your `serverconfig.xml` property `BloodMoonFrequency` is not 7, you can either map a folder containing the config file to `/usr/src/app/data` for the bot container (as in the example below), or pass the frequency as the `SERVER_CONFIG_BLOOD_MOON_FREQUENCY` env variable to the container.

 ```
 services: